 When cooking the onion, you could add some finely diced bell pepper, mushrooms and courgette too.
 Peas are also a good addition to this curry and they will add some colour too.

 Chunks of cauliflower are also good with this, as they kind of disguise themselves amongst the chicken.
 Once everything is coated in the sauce, you won't really be able to tell the difference.

 Curry goes perfectly with rice, which soaks up all that incredible creamy sauce.
-You could just go with plain basmati rice, or why not try our Turmeric Rice for something a little different?
+You could just go with plain basmati rice, or why not try our Turmeric Rice or Coconut Rice for something a little different?
 You could swap rice for quinoa for a protein boost.

-Soft and fluffy bread is always a good option with curry too, so why not try making our Homemade Flatbreads - they are so simple.
+Soft and fluffy bread is always a good option with curry too, so why not try making our Homemade Flatbreads or Easy Naan Bread - they are so simple.
 And then dip them in some of our homemade cucumber raita.
 If you want lots of flavour, then try our Peshwari Naan.

 We have tried to make some lighter changes to this recipe by going easy on the butter and not adding any cream.
 However, the coconut milk does make this a fairly high in fat recipe.
 You can make this curry more nutrient dense by adding some vegetables from the suggested variations above.